pandyke/bot-log-mining/README.md

 # Repository under construction

-# Bot Log Mining: An Approach for integrated Analysis in Robotic Process Automation and Process Mining
+# Bot Log Mining: An Approach to Integrated Analysis in Robotic Process Automation and Process Mining

 This repository contains the source code for our paper "Bot Log Mining: An Approach for integrated Analysis in Robotic Process Automation and Process Mining".
 For a more comprehensive overview of the approach we refer to the paper.